Benefit's New Mascara Is Already A Fan Favorite Across Lash Types

 ADVERTISEMENT

 "I'm not a mascara person.
 I'd rather tint my naturally light and sun-bleached lashes instead of applying mascara to darker the color.
 Sadly I haven't had the time — or money, frankly — for a lash lift and tint this summer so I've been wearing mascara regularly, specifically this new one by Benefit.
 Maggie Ford Danielson, Benefit's Director of Brand Outreach, sold me on the formula when she likened it to Bad Gal Bang — but with some upgrades.
 Now, I quite like the Bad Gal Bang mascara — I find that it lengthens and separates my lashes without any extra weight or clumpiness — my only qualm is that it goes on a little wet so it's prone to smudging.
 Fan Fest has that great lift and separation plus the addition of rice wax in the formula helps give the mascara some stick so it doesn't slip and slide off my lashes.
 Trust, this will stay all day.
-Ultimately though, I think that is for the person who wants their lashes to lash, with fullness and oomph.
+Ultimately though, I think that this is for the person who wants their lashes to lash, with fullness and oomph.
 I apply this sparingly, like a single brush through my lashes.
 If you're also more of a natural-lash person, I'd recommend the Eyeko Fiber Mascara in Brown, my go-to for everyday." -Megan Decker, Refinery29 Beauty Editor

 "If there’s one makeup product that makes me look and feel more awake, it’s voluminous mascara.
-As a freckly gal I keep my summer makeup minimal, so it’s up to my lashes to do the heavy lifting to complete my everyday look.
+As a freckly gal, I keep my summer makeup minimal, so it’s up to my lashes to do the heavy lifting to complete my everyday look.
 Benefit’s newest mascara, Fan Fest, has been my go-to since I tried it for the first time a few weeks ago – I currently have several new mascaras at home I want to test, but I’ve found myself reaching for the textured black tube day after day.
 My favorite feature is the brush: it’s slightly curved and a bit tapered at the end, making it easy to swipe on either all at once or with more precision.

 Also, for those wondering how this mascara might hold up after tears, you’re in luck, because I had a brief (and silly) cry one evening — I was pleasantly surprised to find that my face was nearly mess-free after a quick wipe.
 No one likes a streaky mascara face (unless it’s glamorous with a chilly martini in hand!).
 My only gripe with Fan Fest is that $28 is higher than I’d like to pay, but if you’re looking for a splurge, or if you take your mascara as seriously as I do, it’s definitely worth it." -Annie Black, Refinery29 Social Editor